ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

    This document focuses on YANG-Push {{!RFC8641}} as the messaging protocol between the network node and the Network Telemetry {{?RFC9232}}
    data collection.
-It describes the main components and the aimed architecture for deploying such solution in a production network.
+It describes the main components and the idealized architecture for deploying such solution in a production network.
-   Then, it illustrates the integration of the YANG 1.1 {{!RFC7950}} as a schema modeling language into the Apache Kafka Message Broker and Confluent Schema Registry {{Con18}}.
+   Then, it illustrates the integration of YANG 1.1 {{!RFC7950}} as a schema modeling language into the Apache Kafka Message Broker and Confluent Schema Registry {{Con18}}.